0x00000042/wa-gun-law-summary/large-capacity-magazines-and-you.md

 **Do I need to take photos as proof of the "large capacity magazines" I already own?**

 No. Since the bill no longer regulates possession, it no longer requires proof of possession before the effective date either.
-However, this is not a bad idea as insurance against future retroactive bans as California has done.
+However, this is not a bad idea as insurance against future restrictions which may require proof.

 **Can I carry my existing "large capacity magazines"?**